 The ALWAYS(X) and NEVER(X) macros are a weaker statement about the truth of X. The presence of ALWAYS(X) or NEVER(X) means that the developers believe X is always or never true, but there is no proof, or the proof is complex and error-prone, or the proof depends on other aspects of the system that seem likely to change.

-In other systems, developers sometimes use assert(X) in a way that is similar to the use of ALWAYS(X) in SQLite.
+In other systems sometimes use assert(X) in a way that is similar to the use of ALWAYS(X) or NEVER(X) in SQLite.
 Developers will add an assert(X) as a tacit acknowledgement that they do not fully believe that X is always true.
 We believe that this use of assert(X) is wrong and violates the intent and purpose of having assert(X) available in C in the first place.
 An assert(X) should not be seen as a safety-net or top-rope used to guard against mistakes.
 Nor is assert(X) appropriate for defense-in-depth.
-An ALWAYS(X) macro, or something similar, should be used in those cases because ALWAYS(X) is followed by code to actually deal with the problem when the programmers reasoning turns out to be wrong.
+An ALWAYS(X) or NEVER(X) macro, or something similar, should be used in those cases because ALWAYS(X) or NEVER(X) will be followed by code to actually deal with the problem when the programmers reasoning turns out to be wrong.
 Since the code that follows ALWAYS(X) or NEVER(X) is untested, it should be something very simple, like a "return" statement, that is easily verified by inspection.

 The Go programming language omits assert().
 The Go developers recognize this is contentious.
-Disallowing assert() is essentially telling developers that they are not allowed to expression invariants.
-It is as if the developers of Go do not want coders to prove that the software is correct.
+Disallowing assert() is essentially telling developers that they are not allowed to do run-time verification of invariants.
+It is as if the developers of Go do not want coders to prove the software is correct.
 The SQLite developers believe that the lack of assert() disqualifies Go as a language for serious development work.

-The assert() macros behave differently according to how SQLite is built.
+The various assert()-like macros behave differently according to how SQLite is built.

 |Functionality Testing||Coverage Testing||Release|